calbutl/cdk_trigger_bash_script/README.md

 This is a very important CDK project.
 Make sure to check your lambda logs after deploying.

+Jfyi - Docker running on Windows WSL has trouble doing the asset bundling the lambda function

 # Below here is just the standard CDK README